apache/hadoop/hadoop-tools/hadoop-azure/src/site/markdown/abfs.md

 The directories can be specified as comma separated values.
 By default the value is "/hbase"

+### <a name="singlewriteroptions"></a> Single Writer Options
+`fs.azure.singlewriter.directories`: Directories for single writer support can be specified comma separated in this config.
+By default, multiple clients will be able to write to the same file simultaneously.
+When writing to files contained within the directories specified in this config, the client will obtain a lease on the file that will prevent any other clients from writing to the file.
+The lease will be renewed by the client until the output stream is closed, after which it will be released.
+To revoke a client's write access for a file, the AzureBlobFilesystem breakLease method may be called.

+`fs.azure.lease.threads`: This is the size of the thread pool that will be used for lease operations for single writer directories.
+By default the value is 0, so it must be set to at least 1 to support single writer directories.

 ### <a name="perfoptions"></a> Perf Options

 #### <a name="abfstracklatencyoptions"></a> 1.
 HTTP Request Tracking Options